ShawLovesGames/DevJourney/Python-Lessons/Basics/03_Notes/Page_01.md

 - List items are mutable.
 The items in the list can be changed, added or removed even after it has been created
 - Lists can store multiple data types.
 A string, an integer, a boolean value or a decimal number can all be stored in one list
 - Lists are indexed and the first item will have index 0

+### **Tuples**
+- Tuples are also used to store multiple items in a single variable.
+It is created using round brackets
+- Tuples are immutable.
+The items in the tuple never change unless we use the list() constructor trick
+- They are indexed like lists and the first item will have index 0
+- They are ordered like lists and the defined order cannot change
+- Tuples can also store items of different data types